anoush333/hackernewsapi/README.md

 bash
 Copy code
 dotnet restore
-Update the connection string in appsettings.json to point to your SQL Server.
+Update the connection string in appsettings.json to point to your database.
 Apply migrations (if applicable): bash
 Copy code
 dotnet ef database update
-Frontend Setup
+Frontend Setup:

 Navigate to the frontend directory: bash
 Copy code